monitisexchange/Monitis-Linux-Scripts/FreeRadius_monitor/README.md

        - replace SECRET with your Radius secret

-       - replace with the Radius carrier host IP
+       - replace HOST with the Radius carrier host IP

        - if you changed the Radius default port (1812), then replace PORT with the one you have set.
 Usually no need for change.